ryandhasgit/Comedy/Drafts/rodney draft 2.md

 I haven’t gotten much action lately.
 Even my dog won’t kiss me.
 I said, listen pal, half the time you're licking your balls; you sayin’ mine ain’t good enough for ya?
 Anybody?
 Anybody?

 My wife—listen to this—she hates my guts, probably because of the prostitutes and that I tried to sell her to a warlord.
-She hates me so much she poisoned me with a toxin found only in goldfish.
-I said, it’s bad enough you tried to kill me, but you gotta off my aquarium too?
+She hates me so much she poisoned me with a toxin found in goldfish.
+It’s bad enough she tried to kill me, but she gotta off my aquarium too?

 I tell ya, I don’t get no respect, not from my wife, my dog, my neighbor, this audience—nobody.
 Sometimes, at night, I sit by the phone with a fast-action single-pump revolver and think, "The next one of youse to call is getting this bullet."
 Lucky for them, nobody ever calls!